Your guide to commercial arbitration in Luxembourg

 Why would you choose Luxembourg as the jurisdiction of your arbitration proceedings?

-In her contribution to the GAR Know How Commercial Arbitration, Véronique Hoffeld presents the key elements of the legal framework of the Luxembourg system when it comes to arbitration.
+In their contribution to the GAR Know How Commercial Arbitration, Véronique Hoffeld and Olivier Marquais present the key elements of the legal framework of the Luxembourg system when it comes to arbitration.
 In this chapter, you will find several answers on:

 - What are the treaties and agreements applicable and recognised by the Luxembourg judicial system?
 What is the procedure to apply for an arbitration in Luxembourg?